US, South Korea begin computer-simulated drills amid North Korea tensions

 SANCTIONS UNDERMINED

-Japan's Kyodo news agency reported on Monday that a confidential United Nations report found North Korea had continued to evade U.N. sanctions by "deliberately using indirect channels" and had generated US$270 million in banned exports since February.
+Japan's Kyodo news agency reported on Monday that a confidential United Nations report found North Korea had continued to evade UN sanctions by "deliberately using indirect channels" and had generated $270 million in banned exports since February.

 The "lax enforcement" of existing sanctions and Pyongyang’s "evolving evasion techniques" were undermining the United Nation's goal of getting North Korea to abandon its nuclear and ballistic missile programmes, Kyodo quoted the report as saying.

-The U.N.
-Security Council unanimously imposed new sanctions on North Korea on Aug.
-5 that could slash the North's US$3 billion annual export revenue by a third.
+The UN Security Council unanimously imposed new sanctions on North Korea on Aug 5 that could slash the North's $3 billion annual export revenue by a third.
 The latest sanctions were imposed after North Korea tested two intercontinental ballistic missiles in July.

 Other South Korean allies are also joining this year, with troops from Australia, Britain, Canada, Colombia, Denmark, the Netherlands, and New Zealand taking part.